Hit enter after type your search item

 The example of using font-awesome icons

-For font-awesome icons, I am using buttons again for demonstrating how to use it.
+For font-awesome icons, I am using buttons again to demonstrate how to use them.
 See the demo online with code where I used different styles of buttons including .outline class with font-awesome icons:

 Bootstrap font awesome